 But here I am singing to make you understand

-There’s a good man who should become the next president Bernie Sanders is good – I really like his agenda
+There’s a good man who should become the next president

 Bernie Sanders is good – He’s a civil rights efender